- Green Labs

 Learn more about that journey here:

-Elicia's using their glass petri dishes.
-(Scott Spitzer/ Penn Today)
+Elicia's using their glass petri dishes. (all photos by Scott Spitzer/ Penn Today)

 Green Labs Resources